Cutaneous lupus erythematosus

 by Bret Kenny and Allison Osmond MD FRCPC

 Cutaneous lupus erythematosus (CLE) is the term doctors use when a disease called lupus erythematosus affects the skin.
 About two-thirds of patients with lupus will develop CLE.
-Many patients with CLE also have other organs, such as the heart, lungs, kidneys, muscles, and joints, that are also affected by lupus.
+Many patients with CLE also have other organs, such as the heart, lungs, kidneys, muscles, and joints, affected by lupus.

-Lupus erythematosus is an autoimmune disease that leads to increased inflammation in many parts of the body.
-The inflammation, or damage, can be caused directly by immune cells or specialized proteins called antibodies that are produced by immune cells.
+Lupus erythematosus is an autoimmune disease resulting in increased inflammation throughout the body.
+The inflammation, or damage, can be caused directly by immune cells or specialized proteins called antibodies produced by immune cells.
 In most patients with lupus, the immune system makes anti-nuclear antibodies (ANA), which are given this term because they stick to the nucleus of normal cells.

 What causes lupus erythematosus?

-Lupus erythematosus is caused by a combination of genetic, environmental, and immune system factors, which lead to increased inflammation.
+Lupus erythematosus is caused by genetic, environmental, and immune system factors, leading to increased inflammation.

-• Genetic: Researchers have identified many genes that are associated with an increased risk of developing lupus erythematosus.
+• Genetic: Researchers have identified many genes associated with an increased risk of developing lupus erythematosus.
 Patients with lupus erythematosus often have a family member who is also affected.

-• Immune system: Lupus erythematosus is thought to involve multiple parts of the immune system including antibodies and proteins, which lead to increased inflammation.
-Specialized immune cells called T-cells, and components of our cellular immune system play an important role in the development and maintenance of lupus erythematosus
+• Immune system: Lupus erythematosus is thought to involve multiple parts of the immune system, including antibodies and proteins, which lead to increased inflammation.
+Specialized immune cells called T-cells and components of our cellular immune system play an important role in developing and maintaining lupus erythematosus.

 Cutaneous lupus erythematosus (CLE) can present with a broad range of skin lesions.
-Doctors divide these skin lesions into three categories or types called acute, subacute, and chronic or discoid.
+Doctors divide these skin lesions into three categories or types: acute, subacute, and chronic or discoid.

 Acute cutaneous lupus erythematosus

-Acute CLE most often presents as a red rash on the cheeks and nose, which is called a “butterfly rash”.
-Most patients with acute CLE will eventually develop lupus in other parts of the body.
+Acute CLE often presents as a red rash on the cheeks and nose called a “butterfly rash.”
+Most patients with acute CLE eventually develop lupus in other parts of the body.

 Subacute cutaneous lupus erythematosus

 Subacute CLE most often presents as a red, raised, scaly rash on sun-exposed areas of the body.
-Skin lesions tend to be ring-like and may look similar to psoriasis or eczema.
+Skin lesions are ring-like and may look similar to psoriasis or eczema.
 Approximately 10-15% of patients with this form of CLE eventually develop lupus in other parts of the body.

 Chronic/discoid cutaneous lupus erythematosus

 Chronic or discoid CLE often starts with a red, round, scaly rash on the scalp, face, ears, and other sun-exposed areas.
-Skin lesions may heal but leave discolored scars as well as hair loss on the scalp.
+Skin lesions may heal but leave discolored scars and hair loss on the scalp.
 Approximately 5-10% of patients with this form eventually develop lupus in other parts of the body.

-The diagnosis of CLE requires information from a variety of sources including your medical history, a physical examination, blood tests, and a skin biopsy.
-Your medical team will work collaboratively to gather and share this information in order to determine the correct diagnosis.
+The diagnosis of CLE requires information from various sources, including your medical history, a physical examination, blood tests, and a skin biopsy.
+Your medical team will work collaboratively to gather and share this information to determine the correct diagnosis.

-A skin biopsy is a procedure where a small sample of tissue is removed and sent to a pathologist for examination under a microscope.
-The tissue sample can be used to look for inflammation, tissue damage, and abnormal antibodies in the skin.
+A skin biopsy is a procedure in which a small sample of tissue is removed and sent to a pathologist for examination under a microscope.
+The sample can be used to look for inflammation, tissue damage, and abnormal antibodies in the skin.

-• Vacuolar interface change: This term is used to describe damage at the bottom of the epidermis where the squamous cells meet the dermis.
+• Vacuolar interface change: This term describes damage at the bottom of the epidermis where the squamous cells meet the dermis.

 • Thickening of the basement membrane: The basement membrane is the thin layer of tissue that separates the epidermis from the dermis.
 In CLE, it becomes abnormally thick.

 Direct immunofluorescence (DIF) is a test that pathologists perform to look for specific proteins in a tissue sample.
 Unlike most tissue samples, which are examined using normal light, DIF tissue samples are examined using fluorescent light.
-This makes it easier for your pathologist to see any abnormal proteins in the sample.
-In patients with CLE, tissue samples examined from the DIF test will often show increased amounts of immune system-related proteins in the area of the basement membrane.
+This makes it easier for your pathologist to see abnormal proteins in the sample.
+In patients with CLE, tissue samples analyzed by DIF will often show increased amounts of immune system-related proteins in the area of the basement membrane.
 These proteins include IgG, IgM, IgA, and C3.

 A+ A A-